 When you simply mimic the values of your current company, your opinion stops being yours.
 You become a hypocritical piece of clay, molding yourself constantly to try to fit in everywhere, and in doing so, retaining no shape to call your own.

-Conversely, being courageous enough to be your own person, stand by your values, and live your own lifestyle (even if it isn’t popular) is empowering because you develop a strong identity.
+Conversely, being courageous enough to “do your thing”, stand by your values, and live your own lifestyle (even if it isn’t popular) is empowering because you develop a strong identity.
 Gradually, you become satisfied and confident in your own skin.

 Your Friends Will be True Friends

 When your top priority is to gain the approval of everyone, you’re inviting people to befriend a sham.
-You’ve developed a façade disguising your complex, messy self.
+You’ve developed a façade disguising your complex, idiosyncratic, untidy self.
 Most people won’t know the you that’s buried beneath, and you may begin to forget that person too.